Hypothetical answers to continuous queries over data streams: Background

-\paragraph{Semantics.} The semantics of Temporal Datalog is a variant of the standard semantics based on Herbrand models.
+\paragraph{Semantics} The semantics of Temporal Datalog is a variant of the standard semantics based on Herbrand models.
 A Herbrand interpretation $I$ for Temporal Datalog is a set of facts.
-If $\alpha$ is an atom with no variables, then we define $\bar\alpha$ as the fact obtained from $\alpha$ by evaluating each temporal term.
-In particular, if $\alpha$ is rigid, then $\bar\alpha=\alpha$.
+If $\alpha$ is an atom with no variables, then we define $\bar\alpha$ as the fact obtained from $\alpha$ by evaluating its temporal term.
 We say that $I$ satisfies $\alpha$, $I\models\alpha$, if $\bar\alpha\in I$.
 The extension of the notion of satisfaction to the whole language follows the standard construction, and the definition of entailment is the standard one.

 An \emph{answer} to a query $Q=\tuple{P,\Pi}$ over a dataset $D$ is a ground substitution $\theta$ whose domain is the set of variables in $P$, satisfying $\Pi\cup D\models P\theta$.
 In the context of continuous query answering, we are interested in the case where $D$ is a $\tau$-history of some data stream, which changes with time.
 We denote the set of all answers to $Q$ over $D_\tau$ as $\dans$.